gantoreno/curtis-api/README.md

 $ cd curtis-server
 ```

+Now, follow the steps to run the server in your preferred way.

+### With virtual environments

-Next, create a virtual environment named `env` with `venv`, and activate it:
+Create a virtual environment named `env` with `venv`, and activate it:

 ```sh
 $ python -m venv env